rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 can help mitigate logic bugs. /Carol -->

-Another solution is reorganizing your data structures so that some references express ownership and some references don't.
+Another solution is reorganizing your data structures so that some references express ownership and some references don’t.
 In this way, we can have cycles made up of some ownership relationships and some non-ownership relationships, and only the ownership relationships affect whether a value may be dropped or not.
-In Listing 15-20, we always want `Cons` variants to own their list, so reorganizing the data structure isn't possible.
-Let's look at an example using graphs made up of parent nodes and child nodes to see when non-ownership relationships are an appropriate way to prevent reference cycles.
+In Listing 15-20, we always want `Cons` variants to own their list, so reorganizing the data structure isn’t possible.
+Let’s look at an example using graphs made up of parent nodes and child nodes to see when non-ownership relationships are an appropriate way to prevent reference cycles.

 ### Preventing Reference Cycles: Turn an `Rc<T>` into a `Weak<T>`

-So far, we've shown how calling `Rc::clone` increases the `strong_count` of an `Rc` instance, and that an `Rc` instance is only cleaned up if its `strong_count` is 0.
+So far, we’ve shown how calling `Rc::clone` increases the `strong_count` of an `Rc` instance, and that an `Rc` instance is only cleaned up if its `strong_count` is 0.
 We can also create a *weak reference* to the value within an `Rc` instance by calling `Rc::downgrade` and passing a reference to the